top of page

 We’ve already started working with the child cast and have a basic story structure in place.
 From here, the film will grow through exploration, as we shoot, listen, and discover together.

 We plan to begin filming once we’ve gathered the initial funds.
 The film will be edited alongside the shoot as it gradually finds its form.
-We aim to lock the edit by May 2026 and move into post-production soon after.
+We aim to lock the edit by July 2026 and move into post-production soon after.

 Post-Production